 Empress builds superb pedals that handle the standard effects we've come to know and love.
 On top of handling the more “basic” effects, Empress pedals nearly all offer extra functionality to push our sound and creativity further forward.

 All Empress pedals are built in-house to the highest standard and are made to last.
 Their circuits are well thought out and crafted to give the best effects possible.

 Here are a few Empress Effects pedals worth checking out:

-Walrus Audio has a relatively large team working dilligently behind the “boutique” brand.
+Walrus Audio has a relatively large team working diligently behind the “boutique” brand.

-Hand-crafted and well-tested is each and every pedal from Walrus.
-Each idea is first built into a prototype; sent out into the world; tested; re-designed, and tested until it’s perfect for the market.
+Hand-crafted and well-tested are each and every pedal from Walrus.
+Each idea is first built into a prototype; sent out into the world; tested; re-designed, and tested until it's perfect for the market.

 In terms of quality, Walrus stands up to the best in the business.
 Their pedals offer incredible sonic quality and a rugged build that keeps them functioning through the toughest of tours.